 Board Service: elected 2019

-Marian and her husband, Peter, are Williston residents and live on Lake Iroquois year round.
-Marian is a kindergarten teacher at Richmond Elementary School.
-She is interested in the herpetology, entomology, and botany of the lake.
-Marian is a beginning birder and loves to hike with her two Labrador Retrievers.
+Marian and her husband, Peter, are Williston residents since 2009 and live on Lake Iroquois year round.
+Marian has a BS in Plant and Soil Science from UVM and a Masters degree in Education from Saint Michael’s College.
+She retired as a kindergarten teacher after 20 years at Richmond Elementary School.
+Marian is a beginning birder and very interested in helping to keep Lake Iroquois healthy for everyone to enjoy.

 Board Service: elected 2012